-- 1. Engage the front hook and push cowl back over the cowl seal. - 2.
-Push cowl down and move the rear latch lever up to lock.
+- 1. Lower top cowl into position over engine. - 2.
+Push down the rear cowl latch to lock down the rear and push in the front cowl latch to lock down the front.

 Exterior Care

 Your outboard is protected with a durable baked enamel finish.
 Clean and wax often using marine cleaners and waxes.